The B-52's (album): Influence

 In January 1980, the B-52's appeared on the TV show Saturday Night Live, where they performed the singles "Rock Lobster" and "Dance This Mess Around".
 Kurt Cobain and Dave Grohl of Nirvana later mentioned seeing this performance as a memorable moment in their preteen lives.
+Shortly before his death, John Lennon said that he enjoyed the album.

 Stephen Malkmus, frontman of Pavement, recalled in 2018: "There's a time in your life, when you're 13/14, when you buy records just 'cos you're supposed to buy them.
 I had Get Happy!! by Elvis Costello & the Attractions, Give 'Em Enough Rope by The Clash and this one from the B-52's.
 Well.
 I listened to the B-52's a thousand times, Elvis Costello like 20 times, and Give 'Em Enough Rope maybe five times."